yuvalraviv1/breath1/README.md

 ### Usage

 Open `index.html` on your mobile device.
 On iOS (including Edge for iPhone), tap the page once to grant motion sensor access.
-After tapping, the accelerometer values will appear on screen along with a 2D fading trail showing the last 20 samples.
+Use the on‑screen controls to adjust the sample interval and the number of samples shown before fading.
+After tapping, the accelerometer values will appear on screen along with a 2D fading trail reflecting your chosen settings.